 There are a number of stages to the application process.

 Complete the registration form.
 This will enter your details into our volunteer database.

 Stage 2 – Complete the application form

 To complete your application you will need to fill in an application form and obtain a reference.
-Links to the necessary forms will be provided when you register or they can be found here: Application Form; Reference Form.
+These will be available when the 2020 application process has started (autumn 2019).

 Stage 3 – Attend volunteer training

 Training is compulsory for all new volunteers.
 The next training will take place in spring 2020 (likley March or April).

 Stage 4 – Register your availability for events

 The form will enable you to select which events in the season you are available for.
 You can fill in the availability form as many times as you like see please keep your availability up to date.

 Please don’t complete the availability form until you have completed steps 1 and 2.